Terradue/dcs-testsuite/src/main/app-resources/test014/README.md

-# test013 - cioppy.log
+# test014 - cioppy.publish

 ## Purpose

-This test aims to verify the correct behaviour of cioppy.log functionality.
+This test aims to verify the correct behaviour of cioppy.publish with option metalink=False.

 ## Note: